Ransomware Hot Line: 800-462-8800

 Progent's Ransomware Hot Line is intended to help organizations to carry out the time-critical first phase in responding to a ransomware attack by containing the malware.
 Progent's online ransomware engineers can help organizations in the Jacksonville area to identify and quarantine infected devices and guard clean assets from being penetrated.

 If your system has been penetrated by any strain of ransomware, don't panic.
 Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.

-Progent's Ransomware Response Services Available in Jacksonville
+Progent's Ransomware Recovery Services Offered in Jacksonville

 Current variants of ransomware such as Ryuk, Maze, DopplePaymer, and Nephilim encrypt online data and invade any available system restores and backups.
 Files synchronized to the cloud can also be corrupted.
 For a poorly defended environment, this can make system recovery nearly impossible and basically throws the datacenter back to square one.
 Threat Actors, the cybercriminals responsible for ransomware attack, insist on a ransom payment in exchange for the decryptors required to recover encrypted data.
 Ransomware assaults also attempt to steal (or "exfiltrate") files and hackers require an extra ransom for not publishing this data on the dark web.
 Even if you are able to rollback your network to a tolerable date in time, exfiltration can be a major problem according to the nature of the stolen information.

 The restoration process after a ransomware penetration involves several distinct stages, the majority of which can be performed concurrently if the recovery team has enough people with the required skill sets.